 About the artist

-At the age 12, Robert began to study drawing with mentor, Florence Collins, former student of of Daniel Garber and Hugh Henry Breckenridge at the Pennsylvania Academy of Fine Arts in Philadelphia.
+At the age 12, Robert began to study drawing with mentor, Florence Collins, former student of Daniel Garber and Hugh Henry Breckenridge at the Pennsylvania Academy of Fine Arts in Philadelphia.
 He attended Philadelphia College of Art (now University of the Arts), majoring in illustration and fine art under Ben Eisenstadt, Albert Gold, Jane Piper and Isa Barnett.

 At 21, Robert enlisted in the U.S Marine Corps and was selected as one of a few artists for the Combat Art program.
 He served as an infantryman/artist in Vietnam, and later in Washington D.C. as a staff illustrator for Leatherneck Magazine.